st185229/Building-and-deploying-cloud-native-applications/README.md

 We need to set up the Azure resource group, region, storage account, and an app name before we can publish.

 1. Create a resource group.

+- [x] done - az group create --name `udacity` --location `eastus2`

-2. Create a storage account (within the previously created resource group and region).
+1. Create a storage account (within the previously created resource group and region)

+- [x] az storage account create --name `udacityststorage` --resource-group  `udacity` --location `eastus2`

-3. Create an Azure Function App within the resource group, region and storage account.
+1. Create an Azure Function App within the resource group, region and storage account.

+- [x] `
+python -m venv .venv`
+- [x] `.venv\scripts\activate
+`
+- [x] `az functionapp create --resource-group udacity --consumption-plan-location eastus2 --runtime python --runtime-version 3.8  --functions-version 3 --name myneighborlyapiv1  --storage-account udacityststorage   --os-type linux`

-   - Note that app names need to be unique across all of Azure.
+   - [x] Note that app names need to be unique across all of Azure.
-   - Make sure it is a Linux app, with a Python runtime.
+   - [x]  Make sure it is a Linux app, with a Python runtime.

-    Example of successful output, if creating the app `myneighborlyapiv1`:
+    The successful output, app `myneighborlyapiv1`:

     ```bash
     Your Linux function app 'myneighborlyapiv1', that uses a consumption plan has been successfully created but is not active until content is published using Azure Portal or the Functions Core Tools.
     ```

-4. Set up a Cosmos DB Account.
+1. Set up a Cosmos DB Account.
 You will need to use the same resource group, region and storage account, but can name the Cosmos DB account as you prefer. **Note:** This step may take a little while to complete (15-20 minutes in some cases).

-5. Create a MongoDB Database in CosmosDB Azure and two collections, one for `advertisements` and one for `posts`.
+2. Create a MongoDB Database in CosmosDB Azure and two collections, one for `advertisements` and one for `posts`.

-6. Print out your connection string or get it from the Azure Portal.
+3. Print out your connection string or get it from the Azure Portal.
 Copy/paste the **primary connection** string.
 You will use it later in your application.

     Example connection string output:
     ```bash